UFC 210: Cormier vs. Johnson 2: Predictions & Analysis

 A few statistical edges stand out.
 Emmett throws significantly more leather — a 4.7 sig. strike per minute gap.
 Emmett is far more active with takedowns, averaging 4.0 more per 15 minutes.
 Green has tighter striking defense, making opponents miss more often.

 The Pick: Josh Emmett over Desmond Green.
-We're leaning Emmett here at 73%, a solid but not overwhelming edge.
-The market implies 33% for Green, but our model sees only 27%.
-That 6-point gap favoring Emmett is worth watching.
+The model is firm on this one: Emmett at 76%.
+The market implies 33% for Green, but our model sees only 24%.
+That 9-point gap favoring Emmett is worth watching.

 Katlyn Cerminara vs Irene Aldana